EU chief vows to help Ukraine with gas supply | DW | 12.10.2021

 The EU and Ukraine also signed an aviation agreement to open the country to more low-cost air routes and boost tourism.

-The Nord Stream 2 pipeline transport gas directly from Russia to Germany, bypassing Ukraine and other central and eastern European countries.
+The Nord Stream 2 pipeline transports gas directly from Russia to Germany, bypassing Ukraine and other central and eastern European countries.

 Ukraine is concerned that the pipeline's path will cause it to miss out on gas transit fees.
 This is despite a deal from Germany that sets out plans to boost investment in the country.
 Ukraine is also worried that the pipeline could increase Russia's political leverage in the region.